Colonoware: Archaeological investigation and specific sites

 Archeologists are crucial to understanding the meaning of and use and timeline of material goods, when there are few written records on those goods such as in the case of colonoware.
 Colonoware was first identified by the British archaeologist Ivor Noël Hume, who published his findings in 1962, in a paper entitled "An Indian Ware of the Colonial Period" in the Quarterly Bulletin of the Archaeological Society of Virginia.
 He devoted to the discussion of this particular earthenware, and intended his paper to be a contribution to the "study of American Indian archaeology and culture".
 He referred to it as Colono-Indian Ware, believing that it had been developed by Native Americans, who then sold it for the use of African American slaves and European Americans.
 Similar records of pottery have been identified as coming from the Chickahominy, Mattaponi, Pamunkey, and Catawba Native Americans but a common consensus has concluded that similar traditional earthenware also existed in Western Africa.

 In subsequent decades, further excavations took place across South Carolina under the mandates of the National Historic Preservation Act and other federal statutes.
 Through these excavations, much more colonoware was unearthed, leading one archaeologist working in the state, Leland Ferguson, to examine it further.
 In doing so, he came to the conclusion that the majority of it was produced not by Native Americans, but by African Americans.
 The concentration of colonoware found, in locations with known plantation activity suggest the conclusion of the presence of colonoware being an indication slave adaptation for utilitarian use.

 Manassas, Virginia is another specific location where several sites unearthed evidence of Colonoware use.
 Many of the locations in Manassas were farms and small plantations due to this being a community heavily reliant on agriculture.
 These sites occupied a range of people over a long period of time including those enslaved, free white households with slave labor, and free black households.
 The presence of people of different social status and different ethnic backgrounds allows archeologists to examine how the use of colonoware changed over time.
 Research in this area helped contribute to the argument that colonoware became a badge of disenfranchisement for those who were forced to make and use it due to conditions of slavery.

 Status and symbolism

 Discovered in the analysis of the Manassas local as discussed in the section above, it has been assumed that colonoware was only used by enslaved African Americans.
 Therefore, this formed colonoware as an ethnic marker.
 If slaves gained their freedom, and they had the financial capability, they would distance themselves with physical items that were associated with slavery.
 Consumerism among Americans and representation of social status became more common during the 19th century.
-This led freed slaves to rejected the use of colonoware due to their new ability to participate in consumerism and trade.
+This led freed slaves to reject the use of colonoware due to their new ability to participate in consumerism and trade.
 This is supported with archeological evidence that in the late 19th century, following the emancipation of slaves, the use of colonoware greatly decreased.